oXis/DoublePulsarPayload/README.md

 # Intro

 After reading the f-secure [blog post](https://blog.f-secure.com/doublepulsar-usermode-analysis-generic-reflective-dll-loader/) about DoublePulsar usermode shellcode, I wanted to reproduce it purely in C++.
-I am no way near to be a C++ guru or l33t hacker but I thought that would be a good exercice.
+I am no way near to be a C++ guru or l33t hacker but I thought that would be a good exercise.

 The blog breaks down the steps taken by the shellcode.